Sierra Leone: Informing Resilient Recovery Policy, Planning and Investments in Freetown

 On 14 August 2017, Freetown experienced one of its most severe landslides and flooding to date.
 The event caused human suffering and destruction of infrastructure.
 The Government of Sierra Leone requested support for the implementation of the Government's Resilient Recovery and Preparedness Program, building on the ACP-EU NDRR Program-financed Damage and Loss Assessment and the Multi-Hazard and Risk Assessment.

-The ACP-EU NDRR Project will inform the implementation of the $10 million World Bank-financed Freetown Emergency Recovery Program, which focuses on building back better infrastructure damaged by the disaster.
+The ACP-EU NDRR Project informs the implementation of the $10 million World Bank-financed Freetown Emergency Recovery Program, which focuses on building back better infrastructure damaged by the disaster.

 Component 1: Strengthening institutions and capacity for enhanced disaster recovery, preparedness, response, and risk management.

-Following last year's landslides and floods in Freetown, the Government of Sierra Leone is developing a national Disaster Risk Management (DRM) Policy Framework and associated Bill to strengthen institutional arrangements for DRM.
+Following the 2017 landslides and floods in Freetown, the Government of Sierra Leone is developing a national Disaster Risk Management (DRM) Policy Framework and associated Bill to strengthen institutional arrangements for DRM.

-The activities under this component will support the Government to conduct a capacity needs assessment to identify opportunities to strengthen its emergency preparedness and response capabilities.
-In addition, experts will be mobilized to work with the Government to find the best options to strengthen its institutional and policy framework and promote effective disaster and climate risk management.
+The activities under this component support the Government to conduct a capacity needs assessment to identify opportunities to strengthen its emergency preparedness and response capabilities.
+In addition, experts are mobilized to work with the Government to find the best options to strengthen its institutional and policy framework and promote effective disaster and climate risk management.

 Component 2: Risk-informed Rehabilitation and Recovery

-The ACP-EU NDRR project will assist the government in preparing DRM plans.
-In addition, the project will prepare a diagnostic report of the current state of construction permitting and land registration systems, and provide recommendations on the integration of DRM in these processes.
+The ACP-EU NDRR project is assisting the government in preparing DRM plans.
+In addition, the project is preparing a diagnostic report of the current state of construction permitting and land registration systems, and provides recommendations on the integration of DRM in these processes.

 The project is in its inception phase.